Team Cup (golf)

-The Hero Cup is a golf tournament between teams of professional male golfers; one team representing Great Britain and Ireland, the other team representing Continental Europe.
-The tournament was first played in 2023, but the competition is reminiscent of the Seve Trophy which was held eight times between 2000 to 2013.
+The Team Cup (previously known as the Hero Cup for sponsorship reasons) is a golf tournament between teams of professional male golfers; one team representing Great Britain and Ireland, the other team representing Continental Europe.
+The tournament was first played in 2023, but the competition is reminiscent of the Seve Trophy which was held eight times between 2000 and 2013.

-A sponsorship deal was reached with the Indian two-wheeler manufacturers Hero MotoCorp.
-Members of the winning team will each earn US$125,000, with those on the losing team each receiving US$75,000.
+For the tournament's first iteration, a sponsorship deal was reached with the Indian two-wheeler manufacturers Hero MotoCorp.
+Members of the winning European team each earned US$125,000, with those on the losing GB&I team each receiving US$75,000.

 Schedule

 The event is an "approved special event" on the European Tour.
 The prize money does not count towards the Race to Dubai (previously the Order of Merit).

 The 2023 event was the first.
 After Luke Donald was appointed as Ryder Cup Captain, he was keen to reinstate a team match play contest to give playing and leadership experience to future Ryder Cup players, vice-captains and captains.